bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_coin.md

 *Coin stands for UTXO*

 <aside class="info">
-You need to enable <code>index-tx</code> and <code>index-address</code> in order to lookup coins by transaction hashes and addresses, respectively.
+You need to enable <code>index-tx</code> in order to lookup transactions by transaction hashes and also enable <code>index-address</code> to lookup transaction by addresses too.
 </aside>